Zechariah 6: Textual witnesses

-Vision of the four chariots (6:1–8)
+Vision of the four chariots (verses 1–8)

-This section records the eighth (and last) vision in the series which forms an indusio with the first, focusing on the pacifying of the north country, the direction where the majority of attacks on Israel came from (cf. Jeremiah 1:14).
+This section records the eighth (and final) vision in the series, which forms an inclusio with the first, referring to the pacifying of "the north country".
+This is the direction from which the majority of attacks on Israel had come (cf. references to the threat from the north in Jeremiah 1:14).